okuvshynov/fewlines/README.md

 `fewlines` is a supplement for this, allowing to plot bar charts which only take few lines in a terminal output, but can be a very useful piece of information.

+Requires Unicode block characters.
+Horizon-style color output requires terminal with 256 ANSI colors.
+Monochrome version can be used for logging distributions to text files.

-Example use-case could be plotting distribution of weights, gradients and activations for layers in NN:
+Example: plotting distribution of weights, gradients and activations for layers in LoRA neural net modules:

 ```
 === WEIGHTS ===